-Renee works in clinical case management.
-For NACN-USA she serves as a liaison between the Board of Directors and members in the following states: Connecticut, Vermont, New Hampshire, Maine, Massachusetts and Rhode Island.
-Term July 2019 – June 2021.
+For NACN-USA this position serves as a liaison between the Board of Directors and members in the following states: Connecticut, Vermont, New Hampshire, Maine, Massachusetts and Rhode Island.

 Janet has previous experience in nursing informatics, endoscopy and as an operating room circulator.
 She currently works as a school nurse and cares for her Father who has late stage dementia.
 For NACN-USA she serves as a liaison between the Board of Directors and members in the following states: Michigan, Ohio, Indiana, Virginia, West Virginia, Kentucky.
 Term 2019-2021.